 The Dez Bryant comeback bid seems like a matter of time.

-Bryant, who turns 31 in two months, attempted to do so last November with the New Orleans Saints and tore an Achilles in practice before getting on the field for an actual game.
+Bryant, who turns 31 in two months, attempted to do so last November with the New Orleans Saints and tore an Achilles in practice before getting on the field for a game.

-This time, Bryant says he wants to get back on the field by mid-October, according to NFL Network's Jane Slater.
+This time, Bryant says he wants to return by mid-October, according to NFL Network's Jane Slater.

-Wideout isn't necessarily a bad position around the league right now, but it would be hard for many teams to ignore Bryant, a former first-round talent and clear No. 1 wideout with 7,000-plus yards and 73 touchdowns since entering the league in 2010.
+Wideout isn't necessarily a bad position around the league, but it would be hard for many teams to ignore Bryant, a former first-round talent and clear No. 1 wideout with 7,000-plus yards and 73 touchdowns since entering the league in 2010.

-A would-be contender like Seattle or the Los Angeles Chargers comes to mind as fits here, provided Bryant is healthy and ready to go once teams start calling.
+Would-be contenders like the Seattle Seahawks and the Los Angeles Chargers come to mind as fits here, provided Bryant is healthy and ready to go once teams start calling.